 2 tbsp white vinegar

-Make the pickled chilli paste by using a mortar and pestle to pound the chillies and salt to a paste.
+To make the pickled chilli paste, use a mortar and pestle to pound the chillies and salt to a paste.
 Stir through the vinegar.

-In a small bowl, add 2 tablespoons of the pickled chilli paste along with the remaining marinade ingredients.
+In a small bowl, add 2 tablespoons of the pickled chilli paste to the marinade.
 Stir until well combined.
 Place 2 tablespoons of the mixture into a small bowl to use as a finishing sauce.
-Pour most of the marinade over the steaks (leave a couple of tablespoons for basting).
+Pour most of the marinade over the steaks (reserve a couple of tablespoons for basting).
 Set aside to marinate for at least 10 minutes or overnight.

-To serve, mix the remaining 2 tablespoons of marinade with the coriander and spring onion.
+To make the finishing sauce, mix the remaining 2 tablespoons of marinade with the coriander and spring onion.
 Drizzle the mixture over the sliced steaks.
 Mix the salad leaves with the sesame oil and lime juice.
-Serve salad with the steaks.
+Serve salad with the steake.